anubhavt632/anubhavt632/README.md

 - 🔭 I’m currently working on a ecommerce webstore application.
 - 🌱 I’m currently learning angularJS.
-- 👯 I’m looking to collaborate on open source projects.
+- 👯 I’m looking for a job opportunity as a Full Stack Developer.
 - 💬 Ask me about anything related to Electronics, Graphic Design, Video Editing, or Full Stack Development.

 ## Skills